RubenOAlvarado/interview-prep/javascript/README.md

 **Key Takeaway:**
 Currying allows functions to be broken down into smaller, reusable functions that can be called with fewer arguments, enhancing modularity and readability.
 In this example, `double` and `triple` are specialized functions derived from the general `multiply` function.

+### Wht is a callback function?
+A callback function is a function that is passed as an argument to another function and is executed after the completion of that function.
+Callbacks are commonly used in asynchronous programming to handle operations that take time, such as API calls or file reading.
+They allow developers to define what should happen once an operation is complete, enabling non-blocking code execution.

+### What is callback hell and how to prevent?
+Callback hell, also known as "Pyramid of Doom," refers to the situation where multiple nested callbacks make the code difficult to read and maintain.
+This often occurs in asynchronous programming when callbacks are used extensively, leading to deeply nested structures.
+To prevent callback hell, developers can use several techniques:
+1. **Modularization**: Break down complex functions into smaller, reusable functions to reduce nesting.
+2. **Promises**: Use Promises to handle asynchronous operations, allowing for cleaner chaining of operations without deep nesting.
+3. **Async/Await**: Use the `async` and `await` keywords to write asynchronous code that looks synchronous, improving readability and maintainability.

+### What are Promises?
+Promises are objects in JavaScript that represent the eventual completion (or failure) of an asynchronous operation and its resulting value.
+A Promise can be in one of three states:
+1. **Pending**: The initial state, neither fulfilled nor rejected.
+2. **Fulfilled**: The operation completed successfully, and the Promise has a resulting value.
+3. **Rejected**: The operation failed, and the Promise has a reason for the failure (an error).
+Promises provide a way to handle asynchronous operations more elegantly than callbacks, allowing developers to chain operations and handle errors in a more structured manner.

+### What is async/await?
+`async/await` is a syntax in JavaScript that allows developers to write asynchronous code in a more synchronous style.
+It is built on top of Promises and provides a way to handle asynchronous operations without the need for chaining `.then()` methods.
+- The `async` keyword is used to declare a function as asynchronous, allowing it to use the `await` keyword inside.
+- The `await` keyword is used to pause the execution of the async function until the Promise is resolved or rejected, allowing for cleaner and more readable code.

 ### Recommended Reading
 - [JavaScript Basics](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps)